spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/12-build-artifacts.md

 This how-to guide provides instructions for creating and using a content bundle to build the Edge artifacts.
 You will begin with installing a necessary tool, the Palette Edge CLI, on your development machine.
 The Palette Edge CLI is a command-line utility to interact with Palette and perform specific tasks in your development environment, such as creating a content bundle.
 Next, you will download all the software dependencies mentioned in your cluster profile using the Palette Edge CLI and create a content bundle.
 Lastly, when your content bundle is ready, you will use the CanvOS utility to embed the content bundle and user data into the Edge installer ISO image.

-The diagram below displays the high-level workflow to build the Edge installer ISO using a content bundle, including the prerequisites.
+The diagram below displays the overarching steps to build the Edge installer ISO using a content bundle.
+The diagram also highlights the primary prerequisites to create a content bundle.

 ![An overarching diagram displaying the workflow in the current guide.](/clusters_edge_edge-forge-workflow_build-images_build-artifacts_overarching.png)